Vacuum truck: Others

 Vacuum trucks are also used for exposing underground utilities.
-Before installing many pieces of underground equipment, the ground must to be excavated far enough down to create a solid foundation for the structure to be placed on.
+Before installing many pieces of underground equipment, the ground must be excavated far enough down to create a solid foundation for the structure to be placed on.
 Underground utilities can include lamp poles, traffic lights, road signs, and even commercial grade trees for landscaping.

 To prepare the ground for installation it is jetted with water, and the vacuum truck sucks up the muddy product.
 This exposes the buried utility without the possibility of damage, as would be possible if a digging machine were used (i.e. tractor backhoe, tracked or wheeled excavator, ditch witches).

 Vacuum trucks can also be used for cleanup of contaminated soil.
-For some instances, air excavation many be used in place of hydro excavation.
+For some instances, air excavation may be used in place of hydro excavation.
 Air excavation, also known as soft dig, uses compressed air to break up the ground and then vacuums up the soil into the debris tank.
 Air excavation is often used for locating underground electrical cables and gas lines.